taniietrinh/Benefits-With-Friends/Benefits-With-Friends_Project-Management.md

 ![Gantt Chart](https://github.com/taniietrinh/Benefits-With-Friends/blob/master/gantt.PNG)
 ****
 ## Meetings summary (200 words, meeting time, members, objective, outcome)
 On 9/26/16, there was a team meeting after CSC 4330 class for about 20 minutes.
 Jose, Tuyet, Jerahmeel, and Thanh were present for this meeting.
-The objective of the meeting was to discuss how the project will look like and what features it would potentially have.
-The outcome of the meeting was that everyone there understood and agreed with how the project, which will be a website, will look like.
+The objective of the meeting was to discuss how the project will look and what features it would have.
+The outcome of the meeting was that all group members understood and agreed with how the project, which will be a website, will look as well as its basic functionality.

 On 10/18/16, our team met up to discuss our SRS documentations.
 Everyone was present and the meeting lasted for an hour.
-During our meeting, we had one team member type while the rest discuss the specification of our project.
-During this time, we also talked about how the application will look and such.
+During our meeting, we had one team member type while the rest discussed the specification of our project.
+During this time, we also talked about how the application will look and respond to user inputs.

 On 10/20/16, the team had a meeting to discuss more about the Software Requirement Specification document.
 The objective of the meeting was to revise and add more to the document.
 The outcome of the meeting was getting a better idea of the project after writing the document to the best of our abilities.

 On 10/27/16, Jose, Tuyet, Jerahmeel, and Thanh met in order to discuss the Software Design Document.
-The objective of the meeting is to get a basic understanding of how BWF is going to be designed.
+The objective of the meeting was to get a basic understanding of how BWF is going to be designed.
 The outcome of the meeting was writing what we could for the SDD which will be revised and edited later.

-On 11/27/16, Jose, Jerahmeel, and Felipe met around 8pm to create a video demonstration for the final presentation and to discuss what's to happen for the presentation.
+On 11/27/16, Jose, Jerahmeel, and Felipe met around 8pm to create a video demonstration for the final presentation and to discuss an agenda for the presentation.
 The outcome of the meeting was making the video demonstration and having it available on Youtube.
-Also, the slides for the presentation were edited and contains much more information than it did before the meeting.
+Also, the slides for the presentation were edited and contain much more information than they did before the meeting.